SpeciesFileGroup/colrapi/README.md

 ## License

-The gem is available as open source under the terms of the [NCSA/Illinois](https://opensource.org/licenses/NCSA).
+The gem is available as open source under the terms of the [MIT](https://opensource.org/licenses/MIT) license.

 ## Code of Conduct